BharathkumarB04/BharathkumarB04/README.md

 # Hi there , I'm Bharath Kumar !
-🔹 Passionate about Python, Web Development & AI
+🔹 Passionate about PHP, Python, Web Development & AI
 🔹 Love working on Open Source & Side Projects
 🔹 I love to learn new technologies